 For example, you may see 200 W RMS or 350 W RMS.
 [Find out more about RMS power].
 Here is an example:

 In the case above, this does not mean that you need to use an amplifier that produces exactly 350 W RMS of power.
-You can consult the loudspeakers spec sheet that will normally give you a power range for the power output of recommended amplifiers.
+You can consult the loudspeaker’s spec sheet which will normally give you a power range for the power output of recommended amplifiers.

 For example, in this case, the spec sheet says the 350 W RMS passive speaker may be driven by a 350 tp 700 W amplifier of a certain brand.